justinsgithub/terminal-typing-tutor/README.md

 - [Typer](https://typer.tiangolo.com) for command line functionality (not really doing much at the moment, but future features will incorporate it more)

 - [Blessed](https://github.com/jquast/blessed) for the terminal interface, a wrapper around the curses module

+## Contributing

+I think this project would be an awesome first open source project for new developers looking to contribute.

+There are plenty of things to be improved or added to this package, such as:

+- refactoring the code, since it has just been me, I did not worry too much about making it super pretty.
+    - there are places where code is repeated and can be extracted into a reusable function

+- adding theme options
+- tracking the date of users personal bests to display progress over time
+- adding new lessons for programming, such as an html, python, and javascript lesson

+Some of the new features will need to implement [Typer](https://typer.tiangolo.com), the docs are awesome, so are the [Blessed](https://github.com/jquast/blessed) docs

 ## License